steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 Please do a good research what approach fits your requirements.

 I hope that this article conviced you to invest into your CD, to use up-to-date DevOps practices, to improve your SDP, and to measure that with the Four Key Metrics.
-All in all, I think it is worth the effort: we are on the way towards development excellence.
+All in all, I think it is worth the effort—we are on the way towards development excellence.

 ## References